-Leasehold land 100 years or over the remaining

-Buildings 30 to 50 years or over the

-remaining lease period, whichever

-is shorter.

-Computer software 3 to 5 years

-Office equipment, furniture and fittings

-5 to 10 years

-Leasehold

-Up to 20 years

-improvements
+Leasehold land 100 years or over the remaining lease period, whichever is shorter.
+Leasehold land where the unexpired lease period is more than 100 years is not depreciated.
+Buildings 30 to 50 years or over the remaining lease period, whichever is shorter.
+Computer software 3 to 5 years Office equipment, furniture and fittings 5 to 10 years Leasehold improvements Up to 20 years